Skip to contents

 reason

-Passed to <Job>$stop(reason) for any Jobs currently assigned to this Worker.
+Passed to <Job>$stop() for any Jobs currently managed by this Worker.

 Returns